 The Appearance Code provides IU South Bend SON students with information necessary to select on-duty attire and accessories which are compatible with professionalism, infection control, employee identification, neatness, and modesty.
-If attire is unacceptable to the clinical instructor or preceptor, the student may be sent home and will have to make up clinical time at their own expense.
+If attire is unacceptable to the clinical instructor, clinical preceptor, or the clinical agency, the student may be sent home and will have to make up clinical time.
+Additionally, a Problem Area Assessment Form will be completed.

-Attire must be clean, unstained, and ironed.
+Attire must be well fitting, clean, unstained, and ironed.
 The attire fabric should be of sufficient thickness, so undergarments do not show through.
-Good judgment should be exercised in selecting the appropriate size of the clothing so that it is not low cut at the neck or tight across the chest and hips.
+Good judgment should be exercised in selecting the appropriate size of the clothing so that it is not low cut at the neck or tight across the chest and/or hips.

 Nursing students are required to wear a regulation IU South Bend School of Nursing scrub student nursing uniform, inclusive of the embroidered IU South Bend Nursing logo.
-Uniforms must be purchased from the IUSB bookstore.
+Uniforms must be purchased from the IU South Bend bookstore.
 IU South Bend student identification will be required to purchase the scrubs.